Somalis in the United Kingdom: Population and distribution

 When the 2011 Census was conducted, 37,708 residents in England and Wales wrote in "Somali" and 5,226 wrote in "Somalilander" under the "Black/African/Caribbean/Black British" heading in response to the ethnicity question.
 6,146 wrote "Somali" and 826 "Somalilander" under the "Other ethnic group" heading.
 Others also wrote in "Somali" or "Somalilander" under the "White" (743 "Somali" and 151 "Somalilander"), "Mixed/multiple ethnic groups" (621 "Somali"), and "Asian/Asian British" (257 "Somali") headings.
 In Scotland, 238 people wrote in "Somali" under the African heading.
 With regard to the "Arab" tick-box and write-in ethnic identity responses, the National Association of British Arabs indicates that "many people responded to the question in terms of a refined categorisation, and specifically those Arabs from North Africa and Somalia", but notes that it is uncertain how many of these individuals responded in the general 'Arab' box.
 The organisation categorises Somalia-born immigrants as Arabs.
 Based on census data, it indicates that they are the largest population of British Arabs by country of birth.
 December 2018 saw the publication of the 2021 Census White Paper, which proposes further changes to the ethnicity classification - specifically, the addition of a tick box for the Roma population, and a ‘search as you type’ facility to make it easier for people of Somali origin to use the write in under ‘Black African’.

+In the 2021 census, 150,649 residents of England and Wales wrote in "Somali" and 25,446 "Somalilander" under the "Black, Black British, Black Welsh of African background" heading", 6,396 wrote in "Somali" under "Black, Black British, Black Welsh or Caribbean background", and 11,300 wrote in "Somali" and 1840 "Somalilander" under "Other ethnic group".
+In Northern Ireland, 27 people were recorded as "Other: Somali".
+In Scotland's 2022 census, 2,042 were recorded as "Other African: Somali", 69 as "Other African: Somalilander", 34 as "Mixed or multiple ethnic group: Somali" and 10 as "Other White: Somali".

+The Office for National Statistics has calculated that 176,645 usual residents of England and Wales (0.3% of the population) identified as Somali as their ethnic group, national identity, or both in the 2021 census.
+This was an increase of 78.5% from the previous, 2011 census, when the equivalent number was 98,937 (0.2% of the population).

 As with estimates of the total Somali population in the UK, estimates by city vary significantly between sources.
 This problem is partly the result of defining "Somali", with some sources estimating the Somali-born population only, and others estimating the size of the ethnic Somali community, including second and subsequent-generation British Somalis.
 The 2011 census found that 65,333 Somali-born people were resident in London.
 Other sources suggest that Cardiff has the highest number of British-born people of Somali heritage anywhere in the UK, though the number of Somali-born immigrants there is relatively low.